 Twenty-five years ago, New Zealand native Jamie McGuinness followed his muse and took a break from university to travel the world.
 During that time, trekking became his passion, and he has been exploring the Himalaya ever since.

 Istria, one of Croatia’s premier winemaking regions, was named one of the 2015 World Top 10 travel destinations by Wine Enthusiast magazine.
-But Istria is just one of several wine-making regions in Croatia.
-Because of its small geographic nature, the wine regions offer many tours and tastings, most of which are accessible by bike, a perfect way to taste your way through some of the country’s best wine.
+But Istria is just one of the dozens of wine-producing locations in Croatia.
+Because of its small geographically-defined nature, the wine regions offer many tours and tastings, most of which are accessible by bike, a perfect way to sip your way through some of the country’s best wine.

 Dubrovnik is Croatia’s indisputable hotspot, but the rest of the country is rich with wonders waiting to be discovered.
 Here is a glimpse of Dubrovnik, as well as lesser known but still spectacular spots beyond its medieval walls.

 Southern Dalmatia is a sailor's paradise, starting in Dubrovnik sailing past miles of secluded coastlines and several don’t-miss islands.
 Korcula, Mljet, Lopud, Hvar, Brac, and Vis just to name a few of the islands.
 You'll find some of the best kayaking and windsurfing in this region.
 We put together a list of Southern Dalmatia's most popular areas to sail to on your next trip.